 What the DPP compliance office might lack in staff, willingness and ability, the tax department makes up for it in zest and vigor.
 Don’t take your responsibility of timely filing and paying the appropriate taxes lightly.
 There is no grace period with the tax office.

 1.)
-4.5% GET on the GE Taxable Income = Gross Rent plus GET collected (if any), before deducting expenses, and
+4.5% GET on the GE Taxable Income = Gross Rent plus cleaning fee and GET collected (if any), before deducting expenses, and

 GET is due on ALL gross revenue collected including cleaning fees, and anything else you might collect from the tenant, including any collected GET (except separately collected TAT).
 This is before you take out management fees, marketing fees, Airbnb service fees, maintenance fees and all else you would otherwise be able to deduct on your federal tax return.